 4. Skin Adhesion

-Adhering to the skin can be very tricky.
+Designing a skin contact adhesive can be very tricky.
 There are many factors that come into play and will depend on the intended use of the device.

-• Where on the body will the device be worn?
+- Where on the body will the wearable devices be worn?

 Check out this paper by 3M Medical Materials and Technologies that explores this topic further: Stick to Skin: A New Way for Medical Wearables